MajorZiploc/tooling_notes/dev/gamedev/godot/setup.md

 ### Windows OS settings for performance

+!!!
+DO NOT PUT ON WSL SIDE -- will make godot's startup and game startup at dev time extremely slow

 WINDOWS SECURITY - VIRUS AND THREAT PROTECTION RULES ARE VERY IMPORTANT need to exclude project path else godot will be extremely slow
 1. Win Key - search 'Virus & Threat Protection'